May 12, 2009,

-2. With the help of Susan White of the Faculty Senate Office together with the Provost’s Office, SCAFR confirmed that all Schools had constituted their Committees on Academic Freedom and Responsibility (CAFRs), and distributed to them a general procedural guide for such School committees.
+2. With the help of Susan White, of the Faculty Senate Office, and of Associate Provost for Faculty Affairs Vincent Price, SCAFR confirmed that all Schools had constituted their Committees on Academic Freedom and Responsibility (CAFRs).

 3. SCAFR met with the chairs (or delegates of the chairs) of the School CAFRs, emphasizing the need for all faculty members to be aware of their rights and responsibilities, and of the existence and function of School CAFRs.
 SCAFR underscores the importance of holding this meeting early in each academic year, to increase communication between SCAFR and the CAFRs.

 4. This year, SCAFR became aware that in some cases the CAFRs have been asked to take on duties beyond their mandate to safeguard academic freedom and responsibility.
 Accordingly, SCAFR corresponded with the CAFR chairs, requesting them to determine whether they are being asked to take on such duties, and to seek to discontinue them.
 All the CAFR chairs responded, certifying that they currently are not undertaking such duties.

 5. SCAFR and the University administration concur on the importance of protecting the academic freedom of associated faculty and academic support staff.
 Associate Provost Vincent Price wrote to SCAFR on December 10, 2008, agreeing “that the associated faculty (Handbook II.B.3) and those of academic support staff (II.B.4) who have teaching or research responsibilities, are within the scope of the assurance of academic freedom, [Statutes of the Trustees, Article 11, (Handbook II.A)], and have recourse to their school’s committee on academic freedom and responsibility (CAFR), and, where appointed outside a school, to the Senate Committee (SCAFR) when questions of academic freedom or academic responsibility arise.”